-12 Top-Rated Small Towns on the Oregon Coast
+15 Top-Rated Small Towns on the Oregon Coast

 1. Cannon Beach

-Located less than two hours from Portland by vehicle, Cannon Beach is one of the most popular small cities on the coast.
-Its popularity doesn't just have to do with its proximity to Portland though; the area's stunning scenery does well to attract tourists from across the world.
+Cannon Beach is less than two hours from Portland by vehicle and is one of the most popular small cities on the coast.
+Its popularity doesn't just have to do with its proximity to Portland though, as the area's stunning scenery does well to attract tourists from across the world.

-For in-town attractions, Cannon Beach delivers with a variety of lodging, camping, eateries, and places to shop.
-Reservations for a night's stay in Cannon Beach should be booked ahead of time, particularly if you are planning to visit any weekend during the summer.
+For in-town attractions, Cannon Beach delivers a variety of lodging, camping, eateries, and places to shop.
+Reservations for a night's stay in Cannon Beach should be booked ahead of time, particularly if planning to visit any weekend during the summer.

 3. Pacific City

-Sitting at the southern end of the Three Capes Scenic Route and one of the top attractions of the Oregon coast, Pacific City offers everything and more you'd want from a coastal town experience.
-With restaurants overlooking the water; whales spotted from the shore; and a very accessible beach, which accommodates nearly all travelers, Pacific City is filled with many fun things to do.
-Other popular avenues of enjoyment in Pacific City include tide pooling, surfing in the cove, and enjoying a bonfire on the beach.
+Sitting at the southern end of the Three Capes Scenic Route, Pacific City offers everything and more you'd want from a coastal town getaway.
+With restaurants overlooking the water; whales spotted from the shore; and a very accessible beach, several fun things to do define Pacific City, catering to all types of travelers.

-Encompassing the far northwest corner of Oregon and the Oregon coast, bordered by the Pacific Ocean and Columbia River, Astoria is an enchanting city with a long history tied to the region.
-Founded more than 200 years ago, Astoria was built by fur trappers, logging operations, and the fishing industry.
+In the northwest corner of Oregon, bordered by the Pacific Ocean and Young's Bay, Astoria is an enchanting city with a long history tied to the region.
+The town was founded more than 200 years ago and built by fur trappers, logging operations, and the fishing industry.

 7. Depoe Bay